Mr. Mikey Colangelo Lauzon, Esq.

 Mr. Colangelo discovered his entrepreneurial spirit on the cusp of his twenties thanks his friend and colleague, Peter G. White, with whom Mikey participated in a commercial development operation in central Africa, specifically the DRC.
 Primarily undertake financial development and project management for various local and international companies.
 He have had the opportunity to make several trips to central Africa, South America, the Middle East, the United Kingdom, and Asia.

-Very involved in the Montréal community, in many private and public organizations.
-Among others, as a council member of the University Club of Montreal, a member of the McGill Faculty Club, and a member of the International Wine and Food Society.
-A gourmet, he write gastronomic reviews as a hobby for Les Éditions Debeur, Guide gourmand des québécois.
+Very involved in the Montreal community, in many private and public organizations.
+Among others, as a Council member, Membership Chair, of the University Club of Montreal, member of the Forest and Stream Club in Dorval and member of the International Wine and Food Society.
+Epicurean, he writes gastronomic columns for Éditions Debeur, Guide gourmand des québécois.

 His interest in politics asserted itself at an early age, first with the ADQ under Mario Dumont and Gérard Deltell.
 Active campaign with the group Restons ADQ with Adrien Pouliot and Claude Garcia who strongly opposed the merger with the CAQ, a party advocating the “effective left.”